 The information here is for general informational purposes only.
 All expressions of opinion are subject to changes without notice in reaction to shifting market, economic, and geopolitical conditions.

-Roth conversions require a 5-year holding period before earnings can be withdrawn tax free and subsequent conversions will require their own 5-year holding period.
-In addition, earnings distributions prior to age 59½ are subject to an early withdrawal penalty.
+Roth accounts require a 5-year holding period before earnings can be withdrawn tax free and subsequent conversions will require their own 5-year holding period.
+In addition, earnings distributions prior to age 59 1/2 are subject to an early withdrawal penalty.

 All corporate names and market data shown above are for illustrative purposes only and are not a recommendation, offer to sell, or a solicitation of an offer to buy any security.

 Digital currencies, such as bitcoin, are highly volatile and not backed by any central bank or government.
 Digital currencies lack many of the regulations and consumer protections that legal-tender currencies and regulated securities have.
 Due to the high level of risk, investors should view Bitcoin as a purely speculative instrument.